zuozhenggh/learning-library/workshops/python4atp/LabGuide050.md

 - Open a SSH tunnel.
     ***NOTE:*** do not close this terminal window.
 It maintains the tunnel to the developer image, which we access through VNC.
 If for whatever reason the window is closed or you are otherwise logged out (sometimes tunnels drop), then just run this again to log in.

-    For Windows, follow these [instructions](https://www.skyverge.com/blog/how-to-set-up-an-ssh-tunnel-with-putty/) for information on how to create a tunnel on Windows.
+    For Windows, see the Windows ssh instructions above, except, change the ports for connection to 5901.

      This example works on Linux and Mac. **Note:** on Linux you will need to be su.